 Public Management Application Process

-The Master of Public Management (MPM) program has part-time and full-time options allowing you to complete your master's degree at your own pace.
+The Master of Public Management (MPM) program is a part-time program allowing you to complete your master's degree at your own pace.
 The MPM program has been designed for working professionals with three or more years of prior, full-time work experience.

 If you’re looking for MPM program overview, including information regarding curriculum and scholarships, please visit the MPM main page.